 Grand Lodge is located in Incline Village, Nevada, and is one of four casinos located within a five-mile radius in the North Lake Tahoe area.
-A hotel five miles away, which has been closed for several years, was sold recently and may re-open in the future, potentially with an additional competing casino.

 Grand Lodge Casino also competes with casinos in South Lake Tahoe and Reno.
 There are also numerous Native American casinos in California serving the Northern California market.